SN 2024bfu, SN 2025qe, and the early light curves of type Iax supernovae

-Both SNe were observed serendipitously by multiple surveys throughout their evolution, enabling us to place tight constraints on the epochs of first light.
+Both SNe were observed serendipitously by multiple surveys throughout their evolutions, enabling us to place tight constraints on the epochs of first light.
 Following the method outlined by \cite{miller--20a}, we fit the early light curves as a power-law given by:

 where $f_x(t)$ is the flux in band $x$ at time $t$; $C_x$ is a constant representing the baseline, pre-explosion flux in that band; $H[t_{0,x}]$ is the Heaviside function, which is equal to 0 for $t < t_0$ and 1 for $t \geq t_0$; $A_x$ is a proportionality constant in that band; $t_0$ is the time of first light; $\alpha_x$ is the rise index in that band.
 Following \cite{miller--20a}, we assume a single value of $t_0$ across all bands for a given SN.
 Although it is unlikely that first light occurs at exactly the same time in all bands, the sampling of our light curves means that in practice we will not be able to resolve any difference between them \citep{magee--18, maguire--23}.
 In addition, by including only a single value of $t_0$ we are able to simultaneously combine constraints from all bands.
 We perform the same parameter transformation described by \cite{miller--20a}, whereby $A_x^\prime$ = $A_x$10$^{\alpha_x}$, and fit the light curve up to 50\% of the peak flux, $f \leq 0.5f_{\rm{peak}}$\footnote{As noted by \cite{miller--20a}, the choice of a cut-off threshold is arbitrary and varies within the literature. \cite{miller--20a} apply a threshold of $f \leq 0.4f_{\rm{peak}}$, but show that other values generally produce consistent results within the inferred uncertainties.}.
 We do not apply any $K$-corrections to our observations given their uncertainty during these early phases and the inhomogeneity of SNe~Iax.
 Fits are performed using nested sampling with UltraNest \citep{ultranest} and the resulting rise times and indices are given in Table~\ref{tab:peak_fit_results}.